shahid-ahmed-96/Bilayer-Graphene/README.md

 LAMMPS require orthogonal structures.
 The primitive cell of monolayer graphene with 2 atoms was modified.
 The unit cell now consists of 4 atoms, and the supercell is orthogonal.
-Refer to Jupyter notebook "structure.ipynb" to get LAMMPS readable data files.
+Refer to Jupyter notebook "bilayer_arm.ipynb" to get LAMMPS readable data files.

 ## Step2: Relaxations
 Used NPT with periodic boundaries in monolayer graphene to get the relaxed bond lengths (Prior to Step1)